 Out of 16.6 million people with alcoholism, 2.6 million were also dependent on an illicit substance.

 Over 95% of those who need treatment for alcoholism do not feel they need treatment.

 More people receive treatment for alcohol than any other substance.

 Over 30% of those who received treatment in 2011 reported using public or private health insurance to pay for treatment.

 Tobacco and Nicotine Statistics

-Tobacco products have the highest rates for dependence.
+Tobacco products have the highest rates of dependence.
 There are several factors that contribute to this, such as availability.
-However there are more resources than ever to help you quit.
-Learn more about kicking your tobacco habit.
+However, there are more resources than ever to help you quit.

 Tobacco-related costs for the United States is over $190 billion (healthcare costs, loss of productivity, etc.)

 The rate of illicit drug use was 9.5 times higher in 2011 for teens who smoked cigarettes than those who didn’t.

 Tobacco causes more deaths each year than all other substance abuse related deaths combined.